angular/angular/aio/content/guide/prerendering.md

 Prerendering, commonly referred to as Static Site Generation (SSG), represents the method by which pages are rendered to static HTML files during the build process.

-ndering maintains the same performance benefits of [server-side rendering (SSR)](/guide/universal/#why-do-it).
+Prerendering maintains the same performance benefits of [server-side rendering (SSR)](/guide/universal/#why-do-it).
 But achieves a reduced Time to First Byte (TTFB), ultimately enhancing user experience.
 The key distinction lies in its approach that pages are served as static content, and there is no request-based rendering.

 When the data necessary for server-side rendering remains consistent across all users, the strategy of prerendering emerges as a valuable alternative.
 Rather than dynamically rendering pages for each user request, prerendering takes a proactive approach by rendering them in advance.